Tang ping: Background

-Response
+Official responses

 The Chinese Communist Party (CCP) moved quickly to reject the idea.
-The CAC internet regulator ordered online platforms to "strictly restrict" posts on tang ping and had censors remove Luo's original Tieba post while a discussion group of nearly 10,000 followers on Chinese social media site Douban is no longer accessible.
+The Cyberspace Administration of China ordered online platforms to "strictly restrict" posts on tang ping and had censors remove Luo's original Tieba post while a discussion group of nearly 10,000 followers on Chinese social media site Douban is no longer accessible.
 Selling tang ping-branded merchandise online is forbidden.

 In May 2021, Chinese state media Xinhua published an editorial asserting that "lying flat" is shameful.
 In May, a video clip of CCTV news commentator Bai Yansong criticizing the low-key mindset circulated on the popular video-sharing website Bilibili, and had attracted thousands of mockeries and slurs on the danmu commentaries in response.
 The same month, a commentary of Hubei Radio and Television Economic Channel said, "you can accept your fate, but you mustn't lie flat."
 An October article by CCP general secretary Xi Jinping, published in the Communist Party journal Qiushi, called for "avoiding 'involution' nei juan] and 'lying flat.

-However, there were official voices offering more empathic opinions on the tang ping phenomenon.
-Beijing's party-affiliated Guangming Daily newspaper added that tang ping should not be discounted without reflection—if China wants to cultivate diligence in the young generation, it should first try to improve their quality of life.
+Some official voices were more sympathetic, even as others pressed the criticism.
+Guangming Daily added that tang ping should not be discounted without reflection, suggesting that a government wanting to cultivate diligence in the young should first improve their quality of life.
 Huang Ping, a literature professor who researches youth culture at East China Normal University, told Sixth Tone that official media outlets may be concerned about the tang ping lifestyle because of its potential to threaten productivity, but "humans aren't merely tools for making things... when you can't catch up with society's development—say, skyrocketing home prices—tang ping is actually the most rational choice."

+On April 28, 2026, the Ministry of State Security (MSS) published a video on its WeChat channel describing lying flat as a campaign of ideological infiltration by hostile anti-China forces aimed at Chinese youth.
+The video was met with widespread derision and disappointment on social media in China.